Sergei Kurdyumov

 Sergey Pavlovich Kurdyumov (Серге́й Па́влович Курдю́мов; November 18, 1928 - December 2, 2004) was a specialist in mathematical physics, mathematical modeling, plasma physics, complexity studies and synergetics from Moscow, Russia.

 Kurdyumov graduated from the Moscow State University in 1957.
 Since 1953 he worked in the Keldysh Institute of Applied Mathematics.
 He was also the Head of the Applied Mathematics Department in the Moscow Institute of Physics and Technology.
-Since 1984 he was a corresponding member of the Russian Academy of Sciences.
+Since 1984 he was a corresponding member of the Soviet Academy of Sciences and following the dissolution of the Soviet Union, Russian Academy of Sciences.

 He was the author and co-author of more than 300 scientific works published in Russia and abroad, including about ten monographs.
 In 1969, he was the co-author of the scientific discovery of a new physical effect, "Effect of T-layer".

 Theoretical works in the field of nuclear power engineering, laser thermonuclear fusion, laser thermochemistry were carried out by him in person and under his direction.
 Methods of exploration of laser thermonuclear targets by means of computational experiments were elaborated by Kurdyumov (together with academician RAS Alexander Samarskii.
 These methods laid the foundation for the conception of low-entropic compression of shell targets and substantiated this conception which is generally accepted nowadays all over the world.

 Kurdyumov made an important contribution to the elaboration of fundamental problems of synergetics as well as to the theory of non-linear evolutionary equations.
 For quasi-linear equations of heat conductivity with a source, a theory of blow-up regimes was developed by Kurdyumov and his disciples.
 A spectrum of eigenfunctions of an open non-linear medium was studied, properties of diffusive chaos were investigated.
 The theory of blow-up regimes was extended to compressible media and the problems of dissipative and magnetic hydrodynamics.
 These results found an important application and experimental confirmation in the problems connected with laser thermonuclear fusion, in experiments on thermochemistry.
 From 1983 to 2004 under the direction of the Corresponding Member of the RAS Kurdyumov, and with his immediate assistance, a number of fundamental scientific results in the field of mathematical physics, nonlinear dynamics and synergetics were obtained.
 New methods of constructive analysis of solutions of a wide class of non-linear parabolic equations with sources and sinks were developed.